Cancel anytime

 Financial Performance:

-- Historical Performance: Since its inception in 2006, PBJ has delivered an average annual return of 13.2% compared to the S&P 500 Food & Beverage Index's 9.5% return.
+Since its inception in 2006, PBJ has delivered an annualized return of 12.5%, outperforming the S&P 500 Food & Beverage Index by an average of 2.3% annually.

-- Benchmark Comparison: PBJ has consistently outperformed its benchmark index over the long term.
+Benchmark Comparison: PBJ has consistently outperformed its benchmark index over various timeframes.
+This demonstrates the effectiveness of the ETF's active management approach.

 Growth Trajectory:

-The food and beverage sector is expected to experience continued growth driven by population growth, rising disposable incomes, and changing consumer preferences.
+The global food and beverage industry is expected to experience steady growth in the coming years, driven by rising populations, increasing disposable income, and changing consumer preferences.
+This bodes well for PBJ's future growth prospects.

 Liquidity:

-- Average Trading Volume: PBJ has an average daily trading volume of over 200,000 shares, ensuring high liquidity.
+Average Trading Volume: PBJ has an average daily trading volume of over 500,000 shares, making it a highly liquid ETF.
+Bid-Ask Spread: The bid-ask spread for PBJ is typically narrow, indicating low transaction costs.

 Market Dynamics: